2020 Pharmacy Ownership Business Plan Competition

 When and Where will the Live Presentation event occur?

-The live presentation event (“The Finals”) is scheduled for Saturday, April 1, 2017.
-The event will be held at the University of South Carolina Campus in CLS 211.
+The live presentation event ("The Finals") is scheduled for Tuesday, April 14, 2020.
+The event will be held on the University of South Carolina Campus in CLS 215 at 7:00 p.m.

 What is involved in the Live Presentation?